 Banks can improve the last-mile experience by addressing customers’ overall financial wellness

 According to the report, banks are failing to deliver the experience customers are accustomed to from BigTechs and FinTechs.
 They cannot ignore raised expectations from younger generations and tech-savvy customers any longer: less than a third of customers believe their bank offers a variety of useful financial apps or timely and relevant product recommendations.
 While banks are delivering a higher positive experience in more mature channels such as the branch and website, the report advocates that they must ensure a better experience at increasingly popular digital channels such as mobile and chatbots/voice assistants.
-As non-traditional firms prioritize customer pain points, the areas of payments, cards, and banking accounts are the most vulnerable to losing customers to these new-age entrants.
+As non-traditional firms prioritise customer pain points, the areas of payments, cards, and banking accounts are the most vulnerable to losing customers to these new-age entrants.
 The WRBR highlights that banks can address these challenges by focusing on the customer’s overall financial wellness, rather than discrete banking products.

 By building a foundation of strong collaboration, banks can achieve Open X